-The remarkable reduction in cigarette use among Florida students is driven, in part, by the norms and there is a "great" risk associated with daily cigarette use.
-Prevalence rates for personal disapproval of
+The remarkable reduction in cigarette use among Florida students is driven, in part, by the norms and values youth hold about smoking.
+The graph below shows the percentage of students who believe there is a "great" risk associated with daily cigarette use.
+Prevalence rates for personal disapproval of smoking, as well as perceptions of peer disapproval, are shown in the second and third graphs.

-Charlotte County | Marijuana Use
+Madison County | Marijuana Use

-40% 30% 20% 10% 0% Middle School Charlotte County Florida Statewide
+40% 30% -20% -10% -0% -Middle School Madison County Florida Statewide

-Past-30-Day Marijuana Use, Charlotte County 2010-2020 and Florida 2020
+Past-30-Day Marijuana Use, Madison County 2010-2020 and Florida 2020